shown in other instead.

 Volumetric Lightmaps storing precomputed lighing in all points in space are much closer to UNIGINE voxel probes.

-To preview ambient lighting in the viewport, switch the Rendering Debug mode to the Ambient Lighting.
+To preview ambient lighting in the viewport, switch the Rendering Debug mode to the Indirect Lighting.

 An almost complete counterpart for Sphere Reflection Capture and Box Reflection Capture actors of UE4 is the Environment Probe in UNIGINE.
 This reflection provider stores a cubemap texture to be rendered on reflective surfaces within its bounds.